Early Childhood

 Will my degree in Early Childhood include teacher licensure?

 Yes!
 The Alaska Department of Education & Early Development has approved the BAEC with licensure.
-Your program preparation will include completeing the necessary background checks and applications to earn a Type A license after completion of the degree requirements.
+Your program preparation will include completing the necessary background checks and applications to earn a Type A license after completion of the degree requirements.

 -